LhonRafaat/npm-auto-pacakges-updater/README.md

 To run the Auto Package Updater, use the following command:

-`npx npm-auto-packages-updater [path-to-package.json]`
+`npx npm-auto-packages-updater path-to-package.json [excludeDev]`

-If the path-to-package.json argument is not provided, the tool assumes that the package.json file is in the same directory where the command is executed.
+You can optionally pass the excludeDev arguement to skip updating the dev dependencies.

 # Installation

 Auto Package Updater can be used directly using npx, without the need for a separate installation step.

-# Examples
+# Example

-Update packages in the current directory:

-`npx npm-auto-packages-updater`

 Update packages in a specific directory:

 `npx npm-auto-packages-updater ./path-to-package.json`

+Exclude dev dependencies:

+`npx npm-auto-packages-updater ./path-to-package.json excludeDev`

 # Notes